FAQ's: Your Questions Answered

 – Does the staff act respectfully to the residents?
 Do they knock before entering the resident’s room?
 Do the residents seem comfortable when interacting with the staff?
 Are they fearful or timid when the staff is present?
 Does the staff refer to the patients by name?
 Are their doctors or registered nurses on staff during the day, as well as night, to assist the residents if needed?
 Does the facility administration conduct background checks to insure the staff is free from criminal histories or do they hire anyone who applies?

-– are there special services available if needed (defibulator, ventilator, rehabilitation and dementia units?
+– Are there special services available if needed (defibrillator, ventilator, rehabilitation, and dementia units?
 If an emergency occurs how well can the patients be helped if the necessary apparatus is not available?

 While the issue of nursing home abuse is unlikely to disappear in the foreseeable future, your ability to prevent the possibility of one of your loved ones falling victim to it can be minimized by exercising some caution and good sense.
 By being proactive, there is hope that you have the ability to not become a statistic.

 If you, or a loved one, know of a family member that has been a victim of nursing home abuse, you should contact a qualified, experienced attorney to advise you of your legal rights.
-The Law Office of Dan Newlin & Partners is dedicated to protecting those rights.
+Dan Newlin Injury Attorneys is dedicated to protecting those rights.
 We have a staff that is experienced in handling nursing home abuse cases and knows the right questions to ask in order to get the right answers.
 You are encouraged to call our office any time at (407) 888-8000 for a free consultation.
 It would be an honor to answer any questions you may have.